liammcluckie/Cook-House/TESTING.md

     - There are also two other instances of displaying the contact page link to the user.
 This happens if the user tries to delete an event that has guests signed up for.

-        - The reason for this is so that Admin can contact the guests in question prior to the events being deleted to ensure all users are aware and have an overall excellant experience.
+        - The reason for this is so that Admin can contact the guests in question prior to the events being deleted to ensure all users are aware and have an overall excellent experience.

     ![Screenshot of a unable to delete event modal](testing/user-testing/delete-event-error.png)